Table of Contents

 The recapture tax is limited to the tax savings attributable to the property actually disposed of (or for which qualified use ceased) rather than to the tax savings attributable to all the specially valued property received by the heir.

-The qualified heir must file Form 706-A if there was any taxable event (see Taxable Events below) with respect to the specially valued property even if no tax is ultimately due.
+The qualified heir must file Form 706-A if there was any taxable event (see Taxable Events later) with respect to the specially valued property even if no tax is ultimately due.
 Further, the qualified heir must file Form 706-A if there was any involuntary conversion or exchange of the specially valued property even if the conversion or exchange is nontaxable.

 File Form 706-A and pay any additional taxes due within 6 months after the taxable disposition or cessation of the qualified use unless an extension of time has been granted.